bitcoineuro/bitcoineuro/README.md

 <img src = "http://bitcoineurocore.org/new/index_htm_files/3885.jpg" alt = "BitcoinEuro"/>

-This repository is the source code of the Bitcoin Euro project website
+This repository is the source code of the Bitcoin Euro project website  (ready on 1 April 2018)

 <h2>What is Bitcoin Euro?</h2>